4-Day Weather Forecast For Alexandria - NewsBreak

 4-Day Weather Forecast For Alexandria

-ALEXANDRIA, LA(Updated at 8am ET)Here's your weather forecast for the next four days.
+ALEXANDRIA, KY(Updated at 8am ET)Here's your weather forecast for the next four days.

 Monday, August 23